 At the middle school level, all students receive universal instruction in social and emotional well-being through the Second Step Digital Curriculum as well as the Lifelines Suicide Prevention Curriculum in 6th and 7th grade.
 Lifelines teaches the signs of suicide and encourages students to seek help from a trusted adult if they or a friend are suicidal.
 Students learn the action steps to take in order to get help and FACTS (feelings, actions, changes, threats, and situations) related to suicide.
 Lifelines is taught to students by school counselors in the classroom setting.

-Prior to the suicide prevention presentations, parents receive a letter which informs them of this sensitive topic, and the dates which have been scheduled.
-A form is provided for parents who do not wish for their child to participate in the presentations.
+Prior to Suicide Prevention instructions, parents receive a letter that informs them of the lesson, and the dates they are scheduled.
+A form is provided for parents who do not wish for their child to participate in the lessons.

 Talk Saves Lives

 Talk Saves Lives: An Introduction to Suicide Prevention is a community-based presentation that covers the general scope of suicide, the research on prevention, and what people can do to fight suicide.

 This program provides participants with a clear understanding of this leading cause of death, including the most up-to-date research on suicide prevention, and what they can do in their communities to save lives.

 Most people are surprised to learn that they’re much more likely to encounter someone who’s thinking about suicide than someone who needs CPR.

 Suicide is preventable.
 With the right skills, anyone can help save a life.
 This interactive training program will give you the skills and knowledge to keep family, friends, co-workers, and others safe from suicide.